Competition: Philosophy

 examines the perils and disadvantages of competition in (for example) biology, families, sport, education, commerce and the Soviet Union.

 Marx

 Karl Marx insisted that "the capitalist system fosters competition and egoism in all its members and thoroughly undermines all genuine forms of community".

 It promotes a "climate of competitive egoism and individualism", with competition for jobs and competition between employees; Marx said competition between workers exceeds that demonstrated by company owners.
 He also points out that competition separates individuals from one another and while concentration of workers and development of better communication alleviate this, they are not a decision.

-Freud

-Sigmund Freud explained competition as a primal dilemma in which all infants find themselves.
-The infant competes with other family members for the attention and affection of the parent of the opposite sex or the primary caregiving parent.
-During this time, a boy develops a deep fear that the father (the son's prime rival) will punish him for these feelings of desire for the mother, by castrating him.
-Girls develop penis envy towards all males.
-The girl's envy is rooted in the biologic fact that, without a penis, she cannot sexually possess mother, as the infantile id demands, resultantly, the girl redirects her desire for sexual union upon father in competitive rivalry with her mother.
-This constellation of feelings is known as Oedipus Complex (after the Greek Mythology figure who accidentally killed his father and married his mother).
-This is associated with the phallic stage of childhood development where intense primal emotions of competitive rivalry with (usually) the parent of the same sex are rampant and create a crisis that must be negotiated successfully for healthy psychological development to proceed.
-Unresolved Oedipus complex competitiveness issues can lead to lifelong neuroses manifesting in various ways related to an overdetermined relationship to competition.

 Mahatma Gandhi

 Gandhi speaks of egoistic competition.
 For him, such qualities glorified and/or left unbridled, can lead to violence, conflict, discord and destructiveness.
 For Gandhi, competition comes from the ego, and therefore society must be based on mutual love, cooperation and sacrifice for the well-being of humanity.
 In the society desired by Gandhi, each individual will cooperate and serve for the welfare of others and people will share each other's joys, sorrows and achievements as a norm of a social life.
 For him, in a non-violent society, competition does not have a place and this should become realized with more people making the personal choice to have fewer tendencies toward egoism and selfishness.